 The Renewal Corporation will process sucker salvage data including information on the salvaged and transported suckers and water quality constituents.
 Sucker genetic material will be linked to the individual unique PIT tag identification numbers.
-The Renewal Corporation will provide USFWS, CDFW, and USGS with an electronic copy of the Microsoft Excel data workbook and photographs.
-The genetic material will be provided to USFWS for sucker genetics processing.
-Summary reports will be submitted within three months of completing the salvage.
+The Renewal Corporation will provide the USGS and the ARG with an electronic copy of the Microsoft Excel data workbook and photographs.
+The genetic material will be provided to USFWS.
+Summary reports will be submitted to the Commission, SWRCB and ODEQ, and copied to USGS and the ARG, within three months of completing the salvage.
 The Renewal Corporation's sucker salvage responsibilities end once listed suckers are released at the intended facility or waterbody.
 USFWS and CDFW will maintain management responsibilities for Lost River and shortnose suckers through and after the salvage effort.